 GSK in Ukraine

-We employ 400 GSK people in Ukraine and we’re doing everything we can to help them stay safe in very difficult conditions.
+We employ 225 people and we’re doing everything we can to help them stay safe in very difficult conditions.

-- We have donated £3.25million to the Red Cross and Save the Children who are providing food, water, first aid, medicines, warm clothes and shelter for people in Ukraine and refugees at the border.
+- We’ve donated £3.25 million to the Red Cross and Save the Children who are providing food, water, first aid, medicines, warm clothes and shelter for people in Ukraine and refugees at the border.

-- We have donated £250,000 to Crown Agents (an NGO that has worked with the Ukrainian Ministry of Health (MoH) for the past 20 years) to fund 2,500 medical trauma kits; and are in discussions with them on how to enable continued supply of essential medicines into Ukraine.
+- We’ve also donated £1 million to Crown Agents (an NGO that has worked with the Ukrainian Ministry of Health for the past 20 years) to fund medical trauma kits.
+And we’re having urgent discussions with them on how we can continue to supply essential medicines into Ukraine

 GSK in Russia

 The situation in Russia is complex and rapidly changing, and we continue to keep our approach under review.

 Our priorities are to support GSK people and access to medicines and vaccines.

 We support global sanctions and comply with them fully.
 We have taken a precautionary approach to stop, to the fullest extent possible, any direct involvement and support to the Russian government and military.

 In line with our purpose to support people’s health, regardless of race, sex, nationality, ethnicity, language or religion, we believe everyone has the right to access healthcare and, as an innovator and supplier of needed medicines and vaccines, we have a responsibility to make them available while we can.

 We continue to supply medicines and vaccines to Russia.
 Where we experience challenges delivering them, we will prioritise supply of products that are essential for people’s health (always in compliance with sanctions).
 This prioritisation will take into account medical criticality, patient need and availability of alternatives.